aave/interface/CONTRIBUTING.md

 Finally, switch to the market pertaining to the fork in the dropdown list.
 Now you are able to interact with the Aave Protocol via the UI without spending any real funds!

-__NOTE:__ _Always double check the selected network in your wallet provider to make sure transactions are executed only on the fork network_.
+__NOTE:__ _Always double-check the selected network in your wallet provider to make sure transactions are executed only on the fork network_.

 ## Token Additions